Who I am, what AICAP HR is, and why this blueprint exists.

 CPHR, MBA, Google AI Professional Certificate.
 Two proof points I'm most known for: an 89% internal redeployment rate on a 200-person divestiture (industry norm is 50%), and contribution to a talent mobility framework that scaled to 39,000 employees globally.
 Vendor-agnostic by design: I've activated enterprise HCM platforms (Oracle Fusion, SAP SuccessFactors) where they sat unused, and learned the difference between buying a tool and getting a team to use it.

-What is AICAP HR Consulting?
+What is AICAP HR?

 - Typical client200 to 1,500 employees